 ‘Ethical investment’ means the adoption of ‘screens’ based on moral, ethical or religious beliefs, which may lead to the exclusion or inclusion of entire sectors, companies or geographical regions.

-‘ESG’ means evaluating various ESG criteria during the investment process to the extent that those criteria may be material to risk, thematic opportunities and investment performance.
+Environemntal, Social and Governances (‘ESG’) means evaluating various ESG criteria during the investment process to the extent that those criteria may be material to risk, thematic opportunities and investment performance.

 ‘Impact Investments’ are investments that are made with the specific intention of generating measureable social and environmental impacts alongside financial returns.